mvazquezc/openshift-operators-first-look/docs/03-writing-your-very-first-operator.md

     $ mkdir -p $GOPATH/src/github.com/<user>/
     $ cd $_
-    $ $GOPATH/bin/operator-sdk new <operator-name> --api-version=<your-crd-api-group>/v1alpha1 --kind=<your-crd-object-kind>
+    $ $GOPATH/bin/operator-sdk new <operator-name>
+    $ cd <operator-name>
-    e.g: $GOPATH/bin/operator-sdk new python-api-hw --api-version=mario.lab/v1alpha1 --kind=PythonAPIHw
+    e.g: $GOPATH/bin/operator-sdk new python-api-hw

     ~~~

 3. Modify your Operator types (example [here](../sources/go/types.go))

-    We need to define the structure of our new object kind, in the example `types.go` we are defining a spec property called `size` which will be used to define the number of replicas of our application and an `apiPods` status property which will be used to specify which pods are part of our application.
+    First we need to define our API endpoint and its version and kind.

     ~~~sh
+    $ $GOPATH/bin/operator-sdk add api --api-version=<your-crd-api-group>/v1alpha1 --kind=<your-crd-object-kind>
+    e.g: $GOPATH/bin/operator-sdk add api --api-version=mario.lab/v1alpha1 --kind=PythonAPIHw

+    ~~~

+    Then we need to define the structure of our new object kind, in the example `types.go` we are defining a spec property called `size` which will be used to define the number of replicas of our application and an `apiPods` status property which will be used to specify which pods are part of our application.

+    ~~~sh
-    $ cat $GOPATH/src/github.com/<operator-name>/pkg/apis/<api-group>/v1alpha1/types.go
+    $ cat $GOPATH/src/github.com/<operator-name>/pkg/apis/<api-group>/v1alpha1/<your-crd-object-kind>_types.go
     ~~~

     ~~~go